That’s right…blood, sweat and tears. One month in and I’m ready for battle. Me and that lemon chiffon paint.

 Then because we are awesome at DIY, we even made it to the box room.
 A box room is like a den.
 No windows and usually a lot smaller than a bedroom.
 So like a cave.
 It’s going to be our guest room/study.
 And there is a cool lofted bed where you have to climb up a ladder to get to the bed.
 Am I selling this well?
 Who wants to come visit us first?
 Honestly it’s going to be great, we have brightened it up and we are building new stairs.
 And by “we” I mean a trained professional.
 Scott means him, because he took wood shop in high school.
 We will see how that turns out.
 Stayed tuned.

-For those of you that were actually expecting some blood in this post, I won’t disappoint.
+For those of you who were actually expecting some blood in this post, I won’t disappoint.
 On top of my near death experience while wallpapering, I walked out of my flat today and noticed this as I looked down.

 The scary thing is I wasn’t so worried that I was bleeding and couldn’t get it to stop, as I was worried that I had absolutely no clue how it happened!
 I can’t imagine what I would have scratched it on.